SomeGuy966/weather-bot/INEFFICIENT_MARKET_HYPOTHESIS.md

 **Fifth**, very few participants —retail or automated— model implied volatility or build a volatility surface.
 Without a volatility-aware pricing framework, convexity mispricings abound and opportunities to trade premium on variance remain unexploited.
-Moreover, there is _significant_ volatility in these markets-- probably due to the illiquidity and retail-dominated nature of these exchanges.
+Moreover, we can observe _significant_ volatility in these markets-- probably due to the illiquidity and retail-dominated nature of these exchanges.
+For example, let's take a look at NYC's weather exchange for yesterday, June 10th.

 ![Descriptive alt text](./images/nyc_volatility.png)

-Take the NYC weather exchange yesterday- June 10th- for a contract 1 degree below the government forecastd high.
+This was the market for a contract 1 degree below the forecastd high.
 As you can see, there are huge spikes and dips everywhere.
 A truly efficient market would have a smooth curve that indicates the implied volatility changes gradually over time as more and more information slowly comes out.